bgtti/react-express-registration-template/Frontend-ReactJS/README.md

 ## Mobile version

-Simple syting was added, with the attempt to build the app mobile-fist.
+Simple styling was added, with the attempt to build the app mobile-fist.

 ![Preview of error handling](src/assets/images/readme/FE_mobile.jpg)

-# About and license

-This is the third draft of an app template in React/Express.

-This is a personal project completed by the author, which you are welcome to use and modify at your discretion.

 # Versioning and external resources